SITI: An Iconic Exhibition of Dato' Siti Nurhaliza: Background and development

-The project was a collaboration between Artelier Gallery and Siti Nurhaliza Productions as a fundraiser for Yayasan Nurjiwa a charity foundation founded by Siti and her husband, Datuk Khalid.
-The exhibition is a continuation of Siti's effort to raise funds for her foundation after her January 2014 concert, "Dato Siti Nurhaliza Live in Concert - Where the Heart is".
+The project was a collaboration between Artelier Gallery and Siti Nurhaliza Productions as a fundraiser for Yayasan Nurjiwa, a charity foundation founded by Siti and her husband, Datuk Khalid Mohd Jiwa.
+The exhibition is a continuation of Siti's effort to raise funds for her foundation after her January 2014 concert, Dato Siti Nurhaliza Live in Concert - Where the Heart is.
 Another objective of the exhibition was also to bring the public closer to the fine arts, through Siti Nurhaliza, a Malaysian icon.

 The exhibition project began several months earlier, when Artelier Gallery started to scout for potential artists who have different approaches in producing their own artworks.
 Overall, 17 artists were finally selected to participate in the art exhibition - 15 Malaysians, one Spanish and one Iranian.
 Once the artists have been chosen, each of them was given a chance to personally meet and interview Siti before starting to produce their own artworks based on their takes on Siti.
 Based on the artists' medium of preference, the artworks exhibited range in style - paintings, sculptures, calligraphies, new media arts, stencil arts and mixed media arts.

 All paintings that were showcased were up for sale, ranging in price, from RM 1 500 to RM 75 000 apiece.
 As much as 30 percent of total sales grossed from the paintings that have been sold will be channelled to Yayasan Nurjiwa.

 The exhibition is among the first of its kind in Malaysia, in which the sole main subject is a pop star.